seung-lab/compresso/README.md

 ## Codec Changes

-The original codec has been significantly updated and is no longer compatible with the original.
-Here are the important changes we made that differ from the code published alongside the paper.
+The original codec has been updated and is no longer compatible with the original.
+Below are the important changes we made that differ from the code published alongside the paper.

+Implementation wise, we also fixed up several bugs, added guards against data corruption, did some performance tuning, and made sure that the entire codec is implemented in C++ and called by Python.
+Thus, the codec is usable in both C++ and Python as well as any languages, such as Web Assembly, that C++ can be transpiled to.

+Thank you to the original authors for publishing your code and algorithm from which this repo is derived.

 ### Updated Header